Climate Central

 Climate change is bringing heavier rainfall extremes and increased, inequitable flood risk to many parts of the U.S.

-For every 1°F of warming the air can hold an extra 4% of moisture, increasing the chances of heavier downpours that contribute to the risk of flash floods.
+For every 1°F of warming, the air can hold an extra 4% of moisture, increasing the possibility of heavier downpours that can result in flooding.

 Changes in rainfall from 1988 to 2017 accounted for one-third of U.S. flood damages (about $73 billion) over that same period.
 And the most intense downpours caused the largest damages